 Sarah Escue is a writer, multimodal artist, translator, marketing strategist, and editor.
 She is a Florida native currently living in Colorado as she pursues her MFA in Creative Writing and Poetics at The Jack Kerouac School of Disembodied Poetics.
 Sarah holds a BA in English Writing from the University of South Florida, and she has received fellowships, scholarships, and awards from The Bucknell Seminar for Undergraduate Poets, Writers in Paradise, and The Jack Kerouac School, among others.
 In 2016, her poem "Winter" was nominated for the Best of the Net Anthology.

-Her work appears or is forthcoming in Dialogist, Lullwater Review, Permafrost Magazine, DIAGRAM, Gulf Stream Literary Magazine, Something on Paper, Wildness, The Elephants, Bombay Gin, The Murmur House, and Beecher's Magazine, among others.
+Her creative and scholarly works appear or are forthcoming in Dialogist, Lullwater Review, Permafrost Magazine, DIAGRAM, Gulf Stream Literary Magazine, Something on Paper, Wildness, The Elephants, Bombay Gin, The Murmur House, and Beecher's Magazine, among others.
 Her first chapbook is Bruised Gospel.
 Sarah is also a poetry and translation editor at The Adirondack Review, poetry editor at Cigar City Poetry Journal, and contributor to Beats.
-She's passionate about letterpress printing, collaborative writing and art-making, service learning and community engagement, mythology, anthropology, and eco-feminism.
+She's passionate about book arts, collaborative writing and art-making, service learning and community engagement, mythopoetics, archeology, and eco-feminism.